bobschrag/token-matcher/README.md

 ### Ideas for expressivity

-Besides replacing our kind registry with logic-based type reasoning, we might...
+We might...

 - Enable short-hand function calls at the sequence level, splicing in results to yield standard, internal form.
 This is an easy lift, awaiting a real-world use case where it clearly furthers code duplication avoidance.

-- Support explicit anonymous vars (say, `*_`, `+_`) for which no bindings are recorded (so, for which consistency across occurrences is not required).
+- Support explicit anonymous tm-vars (say, `*_`, `+_`) for which no bindings are recorded (so, for which consistency across occurrences is not required).

-- Handle anonymous vars implicit in the use of sequence controls.
+- Handle anonymous tm-vars implicit in the use of sequence controls.
-  Consider the following hypothetical call---free of explicit vars---and its resulting hypothetical match.
+  Consider the following hypothetical call---free of explicit tm-vars---and its resulting hypothetical match.

   ```clojure
   > (match '(:series this